 Reflection on the Moonshots in Pandemic & Disaster Preparedness

 After the presentation of the last Frontrunner Project, it is time to reflect.

 Moderator Dr. Anja Schreijer and panel members Dr. Gerard van der Schrier, Prof. dr. Tina Comes, Drs.
 Joba van den Berg, Dr. Corien Swaan and Prof. dr. Marijn de Bruin look back on a successful, inspiring day.
-The panel members were struck by the many facts and insights that were presented.
+The panel members are struck by the many facts and insights that were presented.
 Moreover, the multidisciplinary angle and the sheer breadth of the topics are very much appreciated.
-More than enough ideas to translate to ones own work, they agreed.
-The panel also had tips for the audience, including remarks like: ‘make sure the topic stays on your agenda’, ‘look for allies and make a fist’ and ‘don’t compete but work together’.
+More than enough ideas to translate to ones own work, they agree.
+The panel also has tips for the audience, including remarks like: ‘make sure the topic stays on your agenda’, ‘look for allies and make a fist’ and ‘don’t compete but work together’.
 The panel members’ advice to the PDPC includes: ‘Keep up the good work’, ‘connect with public health services’, and ‘think big!’